scotway/process-env.json/README.md

 ```

-Why would I need to this if I have pm2 or nodemon?
+Why would I need this if I have pm2 or nodemon?
 Well... if you have to a pm2 or nodemon server but also need to run cli scripts, this would be perfect for you.
 This library allows to you use your pm2 or nodemon file and load it into the process.env for cli scripts.
 Helpful, right?

-####NODEMON Example:
+#### NODEMON Example:
 ```
 //nodemon.json
 {